qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 - The edges are not rounded by default.
 If you want to have a border-radius, change the `--sk-dialog-border-radius` custom property.
 - By default, the overflow of the container is `auto`, if you'd like to change this behavior, adjust the `--sk-dialog-overflow` custom property.
 - If you want to have a shadow around the container, set `[contentShadow]` to true and adjust `--sk-dialog-content-shadow` if you'd like to change the default shadow.
 Just keep in mind that should not be larger than the shadow should not be larger than the `--sk-dialog-container-margin` since it would be cut.
+- You can also add a border if you'd like to by adjusting `--sk-dialog-border`.
+Keep in mind that you might adjust the `--sk-dialog-container-margin` because the size of the border is added.

 #### Container Spacing